PER Calculator

 Turn price and earnings into a quick stock valuation snapshot

 PER, also called the Price to Earnings Ratio or P/E ratio, compares a share price with earnings per share.
-This page keeps the original calculation simple, then adds helpful outputs like EPS, valuation labels, charts, comparison scenarios, and a printable PDF layout.
+This page keeps the core calculation simple, then adds helpful outputs like EPS, valuation labels, charts, comparison scenarios, and automatic saving to Funify Notes.

 1. 1